cylosec/blue-team-simulations/SOC2-alerts/lateral-movement-C2-escalation/detecting-C2.md

 ## Objective

 To identify signs of active or attempted C2 communication between a compromised internal host and an external server by analyzing full packet capture (PCAP) data.
+This may be used as a training guide for SOC1 analysts transitioning to SOC2 roles.

 ---